linfanf/linfanf.github.io/_pages/research.md

 Works in Progress
 ======
-Sub-sampled Estimation of Markov Chain Expectations.
+Subsampling Estimation of Markov Chain Expectations.
 With Peter Glynn and Markus Pelger.

 Efficient Parametric Estimation of Markov Chain Expecations.
 With Peter Glynn.